KelvCodes/Typing-Master/README.md

 - **⚡ Difficulty Levels**: Choose between Easy, Medium, and Hard difficulty levels.
 - **🎯 Time Challenge**: Beat the countdown by typing as many words as possible before time runs out..
 -  **📜 Randomized Word Generation**: A vast collection of words to ensure each session is unique.
+- **🖥 User-Friendly Interface**: Clean and responsive design for an enjoyable experience.
 ---

 ## 🚀 How to Play